sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - External validity may be limited (results may not generalize beyond the experimental setting)
 - Subject to attrition, non-compliance, and other implementation challenges

-In the context of Pearl's causal framework, RCTs directly implement the do-operator by physically intervening on the treatment variable, making them the most straightforward approach to causal inference[^1].
+In the context of Pearl's causal framework, RCTs directly implement the do-operator by physically intervening on the treatment variable, making them the most straightforward approach to causal inference.

 ### Propensity Score Matching (PSM)